Tereza Valentová: Professional

-2021–23: WTA Tour debut, first ITF doubles title
+2021–23: WTA Tour debut, ITF Circuit doubles title

 In July 2021, Valentová received a wildcard into the qualifying draw of the Prague Open, but lost to Naiktha Bains.
 Later that year, she made her ITF main draw debut at the $25k event in Jablonec nad Nisou, but lost in the first round to Johana Marková.
 In October 2022, she received a wildcard into the qualifying draw of the Ostrava Open, but lost in the first round to Anna Karolína Schmiedlová.

 In May 2023, she recorded her first senior win in the first round of the Advantage Cars Prague Open.
-The following month, she reached the semifinal of the Agel Říčany Open, upsetting top seed Laura Pigossi in the process.
+The following month, she reached the semifinal of the Říčany Open, upsetting top seed Laura Pigossi in the process.
 At the ITS Cup, she reached the quarterfinals in singles and won her first ITF doubles title, partnering Magdaléna Smékalová.
-She made her WTA doubles debut with a wildcard into the main draw of the Prague Open, where she and partner Nikola Bartůňková reached the semifinals.
+She made her WTA Tour doubles debut with a wildcard into the main draw of the Prague Open, where she and partner Nikola Bartůňková reached the semifinals.
 She also received a wildcard into the singles qualifying draw, but lost in the first round to Dayana Yastremska.

 2024: First ITF singles titles

-In February, Valentová won back-to-back ITF singles titles at the $15k events in Monastir.
+In February, Valentová won back-to-back ITF singles titles at $15k events in Monastir.
 She followed this up with back-to-back titles at the Říčany Open, where she also won in doubles, and the $35k event in Sharm El Sheikh.
 At the $50k Lopota Tennis Open, she reached the singles quarterfinal and won the doubles title with partner Viktória Hrunčáková.
 In May, she reached the singles final of the $35k event in Annenheim, but lost to Marie Benoît.